The BillyBones: History

 Billy Bones, lead singer the 1977 L.A. punk band The Skulls, as well as the band Forbidden Colors between 1979 and 1980, formed The BillyBones in 2006.

-The BillyBones released their debut 7" single We're Selfish on Dr. Strange Records in late 2007.
+The BillyBones released their debut 7-inch single We're Selfish on Dr. Strange Records in late 2007.

 Produced by Kevin Preston of the band Prima Donna, the record features two original songs and one cover.
 The A-side contains the title track and the song "All Excess".
 A cover of the song "Editions of You", originally performed by Roxy Music, takes up the B-side.
 In addition, saxophonist Aaron Minton of Prima Donna makes a guest appearance on "Editions of You".